JioTV-Go/jiotv_go/docs/config.md

 The `config` package provides configuration settings for JioTV Go, a server that serves JioTV API content.
 This documentation outlines the available configuration.

 <div class="warning">
     You can set following configuration options using either config file (toml, yaml and json) or environment variables.
 We recommend using toml config file as it is easier to manage.
-See <a href="#example-configuration-toml">Example Configuration (TOML)</a> for more details.
+See <a href="#example-configurations">Example Configuration</a> for more details.
 </div>

 ## Configuration Options